- Plan Your Trip

 Rowing fans will enjoy this hugely competitive race, taking place on the sometimes choppy waters of the River Thames.
 This is one of the longest-running sports that takes place in the capital, and every year around 400 crews from across the globe compete across the 4.25 mile long course.
 The race starts at Morlake, and comes to a crescendo at Putney.
 Starting at 10.15am, you should get there earlier to find your perfect spot to watch the action.
 There are many pubs and restaurants along the race course, where you can enjoy a refreshment at the same time.

-Now in its fourth year, this annual festival takes place across the city in some of London's greatest bars and taprooms.
+Now in its fifth year, this annual festival takes place across the city in some of London's greatest bars and taprooms.
 Attending the festival has been made even easier with the addition of digital passes this year, which you can book online at their website.

 Dedicated to 18th-21st century art, design and antiques, the always popular Chelsea Antiques Fair encompass an extraordinary seleciton of artwork and antiques.
 Held at the classic Chelsea Old Town Hall right on Kings Road, it's a must while you're in London if you love hunting for treasures.